 Oakland Medical Center is the pediatric referral center for Kaiser Permanente Northern California, providing the full breadth of specialties and services for our patients and a rich learning environment for our residents.
 Our program is driven by a strong commitment to education as reflected by our Curriculum and Rotation Schedule and innovative 3+1 scheduling.
 Our residents gain training in teaching and leadership alongside the 14 other residency programs housed within Kaiser Permanente Northern California as part of our annual regional GME workshops.
-In addition, all of our pediatric residents participate in a senior teaching rotation.
+In addition, residents have the option to participate in a senior teaching rotation.
 We value teaching across the learner continuum, from our 3rd-year medical students from the University of California San Francisco completing their core pediatric clerkship or the Kaiser Longitudinal Integrated Clerkship (KLIC) program, to our 4th-year sub-interns rotating from across the country, to our Pediatric Hospital Medicine fellows.

 Our program believes that we are best able to empathize with and care effectively for our patients when we take care of ourselves and each other.
 In 2015, we started an integrated wellness curriculum that continues to evolve with active resident participation and leadership.
 The curriculum includes a half-hour every Thursday for a wellness activity, peer mentor families, and an emphasis on reflection of our personal values guided by the Life Values Inventory.
 Our program also enjoys excellent support regionally for resident wellness.